-CHAPTER 15 MAC Filter
+CHAPTER 16 MAC Filter

-15.1 MAC Filter Overview
+16.1 MAC Filter Overview

 You can configure the Zyxel Device to permit access to clients based on their MAC addresses in the MAC Filter screen.
-This applies to wired and wireless connections.
+This applies to wired connections.
 Every Ethernet device has a unique MAC (Media Access Control) address.
 The MAC address is assigned at the factory and consists of six pairs of hexadecimal characters, for example, 00:A0:C5:00:00:02.
-You need to know the MAC addresses of the LAN client to configure this screen.
+You need to know the MAC addresses of wired LAN client to configure this screen.

-15.2 MAC Filter
+16.2 MAC Filter

-Enable MAC Address Filter and add the host name and MAC address of a LAN client to the table if you wish to allow or deny them access to your network.
+Enable MAC Address Filter and add the host name and MAC address of a wired LAN client to the table if you wish to allow or deny them access to your network.
 You can choose to enable or disable the filters per entry; make sure that the check box under Active is selected if you want to use a filter.
 Select Security > MAC Filter.
 The screen appears as shown.

-Figure 149 Security > MAC Filter MAC Filter
+Figure 136 Security > MAC Filter